lingthio/dignitycoaching.com/docs/about.md

-# About Ling
+## About Ling

-Ling Thio is an organizational development consultant and leadership coach with 11 years experience as a coach, facilitator and educator, focusing on diversity, inclusion, and interpersonal skills.
+Ling Thio is an organizational development consultant and leadership coach with 11 years experience as a coach, facilitator and educator, focusing on diversity & inclusion, and interpersonal skills.
 He is known for his strategic thinking, empathic listening, wisdom, and his candid and caring style of communication.
-He currently facilitates interpersonal dynamics classes at Stanford Graduate School of Business and UC Berkeley Haas School of Business.
+He currently facilitates interpersonal dynamics classes at Stanford (Graduate School of Business) and UC Berkeley (Haas School of Business).

 Ling has been trained at: